Thich Nhat Hanh: “The notion of death cannot be applied to reality.”

 Stephen Levine: “We are all going to die… live as if the present year was our last”

-Stephen passed away January 17, but so profound was his message, that he inspired many people to meditate and practice as if they had one year to live.
+Although Stephen has since passed away, so profound was his message, that he inspired many people to meditate and practice as if they had one year to live.
 In an interview in Tricycle Magazine — in answer to the question ” Why is it important for us to think about dying?” — he replied:

 “Because we are all going to die.
 If we could bring that reality into our heart, that would be a practice unto itself.
 The last time Ondrea and I spoke with the Dalai Lama, he asked us what were working on.
 I told him we were writing a book called A Year To Live, which explores the practice of living as if the present year were our last.
 He wondered whether people who started this practice would run amok.
 In other words, if they imagined the end was coming, wouldn’t they just grab a lady or a guy and a bottle of tequila and head for the beach?
 And that’s what we thought as well.
 But the truth is, when people know they are going to die, that last year is often the most loving, most conscious, and most caring — even under conditions of poor concentration, the side effects of medication, and so on.
 So don’t wait to die until you die.
 Start practicing now.”